arassaygin/TestWebRepo/README.md

 # TestWebRepo

+This is a repository for learning Sphinx website creation within github.
-This is a readme file created within github.
+This is a readme file is updated in local computer.